dreamingspires/mMass/README.md

 `poetry install`

 Don't be surprised if installing wxPython takes a long time: the entire UI toolkit is being compiled from source.
-This is necessitated by a [well-known issue](https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/index.html).

 Run the software:

 `poetry run mmass`

+Build software packages with:

+`poetry build`

+Your packages will be built within the `dist/` directory.

+### Windows
+Microsoft Windows does not come with a C compiler built in.
+Since mMass uses a Python extension module, written in C, to speed up certain calculations, we must first install Microsoft Visual C++ 14.0 (or newer).

+Go to the [Visual Studio downloads page](https://visualstudio.microsoft.com/downloads/), and download Visual Studio 2019 (or newer) Community edition.
+Run the installer.

+You will be presented with a list of packages to install.
+Under the `Workloads` tab, select `Desktop development with C++, and in the sidebar ensure that the MSVC option is selected.

+You might also want to use this installed to install Python onto your machine, if you haven't already done so.

+Ensure you have installed the [poetry build system](https://python-poetry.org/docs/#installation), clone the mMass3 repository.

+From within the repository, install the dependencies into the _venv_ with:

+`poetry install`

+Run the software:

+`poetry run mmass`

+Build software packages with:

+`poetry build`

+Your packages will be built within the `dist/` directory.

 ## Contributing
 Issues can be file in the GitHub bug tracker.
 PRs welcomed!